VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/PlayerFollowText.en.md

-# Text that follows player
+# Implementing text that follows the player

 ## Overview